You’ve looked over your child care options, and you’re pretty sure getting a nanny is the best choice for your family. The thing is: It’s not cheap.

-4. Choose a nanny with less experience or qualifications
+3. Choose a nanny with less experience or fewer qualifications

 Nannies with bachelor’s or master’s degrees or other certificates or specialized training are able to charge more for their services, LaRowe says.
 But nannies who don’t have a long list of degrees can still provide high-quality care.
 Families should ask themselves what their most important qualifications are in a nanny and determine what they are willing to pay more for, as well as what they can live without.

 Many companies now offer employees dependent care flexible spending accounts (FSA) as part of their benefits packages.
-These accounts allow you to put in $5,000 pre-tax.
+These accounts allow you to put up to $10,500 pre-tax in them.
 You can then use that tax-free money to pay for dependent care expenses like a nanny.

 If you don’t have access to an FSA, you can still get tax breaks through federal child care tax credits.
-These credits often let you claim up to $3,000 per year in child care expenses (for a single child), or $6,000 per year (for two or more) on your tax return.
+These credits often let you claim up to $8,000 in child care expenses (for a single child), or $16,000 (for two or more children) on your tax return.